Creative Writing

 Creative writing courses are open to minors and non-minors.
 Students who declare a Creative Writing Minor receive first preference in enrolling in creative writing courses in the English department during pre-registration periods.

 Opportunities for students with a Creative Writing Minor include participation in the monthly Afternoon Salon: A Student Reading Series and the University’s student art and literary magazine, Three to Four Ounces.
 See below for more details.
 The Creative Writing Minor complements all major fields of study.
 Some students pursue graduate work in creative writing to write a first book and further prepare for careers in teaching, publishing, professional writing, and other fields that emphasize creativity and the literary arts.
-Our minors and master’s students who concentrate in creative writing have been admitted to top master of fine arts programs in creative writing, such as the Iowa Writers’ Workshop, and to top PhD programs in creative writing, such as the one at the University of Denver.
+Our minors and master’s students who concentrate in creative writing have been admitted to top Master of Fine Arts (MFA) programs in creative writing, such as the Iowa Writers’ Workshop, and to top PhD programs in creative writing, such as the one at the University of Denver.
 Faculty mentoring is provided to students who are interested in applying to MFA and PhD programs in creative writing.
 Download our Brochure for the Creative Writing Minor for more information.

 Creative writing courses are open to minors and non-minors.
 Students who declare a Creative Writing Minor receive first preference in enrolling in creative writing courses in the English department during pre-registration periods.